tisimst/mcerp/README.txt

 1. **Transparent calculations**. **No or little modification** to existing code required.

 2. Basic NumPy_ support without modification.
+(I haven't done extensive testing, so please let me know if you encounter bugs.)

 3. Advanced mathematical functions supported through the ``mcerp.umath`` sub-module.
 If you think a function is in there, it probably is.
 If it